This week, Mom Goes On graduate Jane Grondin is on the show to share her story.

-Welcome to The Widowed Mom Podcast, episode 160, Widows Like Us: An Interview with Jane Grondin.
+Welcome to The Widowed Mom Podcast, episode 160, Widows Unfiltered: An Interview with Jane Grondin.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St. Germain.

 Hey there, welcome to another episode of the podcast.
 What’s going on?
 How you doing?
 Are you doing okay?
 Are you hanging in there?
 Is life good, looking up?
 I have no idea, but I love you, whatever’s going on.
 I’m always thinking of you, thinking of what will be helpful to you, what episodes I can do that will help you get where you want to get.
 And that’s why I love doing these episodes on Widows Unfiltered interviews because I just remember not having anyone I could relate to, not having any optimistic stories about what is possible for widows.

 And so, I’m excited to introduce you to Jane Grondin today.
 Jane is one of my Mom Goes On graduates.
 Jane showed up for herself during our six months together like a freaking rockstar.
 She did everything I gave her to do.
 And you don’t have to do everything I give you in the program.
 But my thought is, if you’re going to invest that much in yourself and in your life, why not do everything that I give you?
 Why not show up for yourself in that way?
 And question it all and be curious.